Scope-Infrastructure-Calismalari/Documents/CI-surecleri.md

 - Automatically cancel any queued or running builds when a newer build is triggered.
 Link: https://circleci.com/

-## Why Does the CI/CD Pipeline Matter for IT Leaders?
+## Why Does the CI-CD Pipeline Matter for IT Leaders?
 - CI/CD pipeline can improve reliability.
 - It makes IT team more attractive to developers.
 - CI/CD pipeline helps IT leaders, to pull code from version control and execute software build.